The First Official Israeli Inline Downhill Championship took place in Givat Zeev this Firday.

 Hopefully, the injuries we saw in this competition will be the last, and this competition will be the first of many.
 Personally, I hope that within the year, the first Israeli Inline Marathon will take place.

-Additional Pictures available in the Photo Gallery.
+available in the Photo Gallery.

 Share